informalsystems/hermes/docs/architecture/adr-006-hermes-v0.2-usecases.md

 We propose two basic patterns that Hermes should be able to fulfil.

 1. Simple invocations to perform basic actions.
-    - By _action_ here we mean doing the complete handshake for an object (specifically _connection_ or _channel_) on two chains, or relaying packets between two chains.
+    - By _action_ here we mean doing the complete handshake for an object from scratch (specifically _connection_ or _channel_) on two chains, or relaying packets between two chains.
     - The focus here is for the command to include retrying mechanisms (perform it _robustly_) and have the simplest interface.